Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Supplementary materials

-\section{Visualising 4D samples}
+\subsection{Visualising 4D samples}

 By inverting the toxel values of a sample (setting 0 to 1, and vice versa), we are able to visualise the cavities within a sample.
-The supplementary material of this paper includes a link to a short video, which depicts the $128^4$ 4D sample that was presented in Figure~\ref{fig:visualising_a_4d_sample} by visualising each of the 128 slices along the $w$-axis as a 3D frame.
-This allows us to see examples of the balls and various tori that have been used to cut-out cavities from the interior of a 4D cube.
+Two 4D visualisations in video format are included in the supplementary materials, which depict the $128^4$ 4D sample that was presented in Figure~\ref{fig:visualising_a_4d_sample}.
+The videos present each of the 128 slices along the $w$-axis as a 3D frame, which allows us to see examples of the balls and various tori that have been used to introduce cavities into the interior of a 4D cube.
+The first video depicts each slice from a fixed aspect and the second video uses an aspect that rotates as each slice is presented, which provides a broader view of the features that can be seen within the sample.